ZhenShuo2021/hugo-theme-deca/README.md

 ## Why Choose Deca

 Existing Hugo documentation themes lack SPA navigation, resulting in less smooth user experiences when switching pages.
 Deca aims to offer a solution that balances performance and scalability, enabling Hugo to deliver a documentation experience on par with modern front-end frameworks.

-## Project Status

-Deca has completed its Proof of Concept (POC) stage and includes basic functionality.
-The project is a personal research and experimental exploration with significant room for improvement.

 ## License